Qualities of a Good Lender

-As previously discussed, the trust deed makes the property the collateral for the loan and it specifies the process by which the lender can take ownership; and a note is a detailed “promise to pay”.
+As previously discussed, (1) the trust deed makes the property the collateral for the loan and it specifies the process by which the lender can take ownership, and (2) the note is the promise to pay.

 There are three parties to a trust deed:

 - borrower, called the Trustor … this would be you

 - and a Trustee … usually a title company.

 Here’s the foreclosure process:

 - You sign and give a note and a trust deed to the lender

 - Lender gives you money by funding your home purchase

 - You also sign and give a “bare title” document to the Trustee